francoto/akaze/README.md

 ## Optimizations
-The code has been optimized with the goal to maintain ths same interface as well as to produce the same results as the original code.
+The code has been optimized with the goal to maintain the same interface as well as to produce the same results as the original code.
 This means that certain tradeoffs have been necessary, in particular in the way keypoints are filtered.
-One difference remain though related to finding scale space extrema, which has been reported as an issue here:
+One difference remains though related to finding scale space extrema, which has been reported as an issue here:

 <https://github.com/pablofdezalc/akaze/issues/24>

 Major optimizations are possible, but this is work in progress.
-These optimizations will relax the constraint to have identical results as the original code.
+These optimizations will relax the constraint of having results that are identical to the original code.